NEW: Vice President Joe Biden apologizes to the UAE

 Biden extended a mea culpa on Saturday to the Turkish President.

-Or Biden, he said, will become “history to me,” according to published reports by the semi-official Anadolu news agency.
+Otherwise, he said, Biden will become “history to me,” according to published reports by the semi-official Anadolu news agency.

 The United Arab Emirates’ foreign ministry hit Biden with a sharply formulated statement Saturday, expressing its “astonishment” at the vice president’s remarks.